 If you have a passion for science labs, love to read Discover and Scientific American, or feel that medicine is your calling, come explore those possibilities through this program.

 In this program led by Dr. Karen Gellman, you'll learn about different career options, hear what it takes to get the necessary training, and find out what everyday life is like as a researcher or doctor.
 Each day you'll explore a different aspect of biology with guest speakers.
 Some days will feature informal talks, others will focus on interactive laboratories or discussions.
 Possibilities include the chance to:

-- Dissect a chicken with a world-famous zoologist
+- dissect a chicken with a world-famous zoologist, and

 Students interested in this program might also want to consider the Research Apprenticeship in the Biological Sciences (RABS) program.

 You'll be enrolled in the one-credit course Explorations in Bio Research (ALS 1140).
 In addition, you'll select two courses from the more than fifty on this website (see course roster).

 The length of this program will depend upon which additional course(s) you select and the date of your final exams.

 This course meets Wednesdays and Thursdays, 3:30–5:00 p.m.

 Maximum enrollment: 35